Unless otherwise noted, sessions start promptly at 8:30a.m. and end by 4:45p.m.

 An optional work session has been scheduled to facilitate and support efforts towards the Leadership Project Group.
 In addition to the group members and facilitators, other stakeholders and contributors may participate to support progress.

-Effective communication skills are critical to a leader’s success.
-Communications are a complex pattern of behaviors that are based on multiple variables.
-Information is sent and received in many forms, and this session will provide a framework for enhanced understanding of the types of communication used in the workplace, as well as how to deal more effectively with conflict in the workplace.
-Time allocation for this topic extends to the first half of the next meeting.
+Effective communication is critical to a leader’s success.
+Communication is a complex pattern of behaviors that are based on multiple variables.
+This session will provide a framework for enhanced understanding of the types of communication used in the workplace, as well as helping you understand conflict and conflict strategies.

 This final session is the culminating event whereby participants share their individual action plans, group project, and receive recognition.